zcebeci/odetector/README.md

 # odetector
-Outlier Detection Based On Fuzzy and Possibilistic Clustering
+Outlier Detection Using Partitioning Clustering Algorithms

 ## Install the package 'odetector'
 You can download a stable version of the package `odetector` from CRAN cloud as follows: